raditya1117/HoneyBadger/python-errors/article.md

 ```

 ### Connection refused error

 The ConnectionRefusedError is a subclass of ConnectionError, which specifically indicates that a connection attempt was explicitly refused by the remote host.
-It occurs due to incorrect IP address or portnumber , firewall blocking, or if the server is not running or has reached its maximum capacity for pending connections.
+It occurs due to incorrect IP address or portnumber, firewall blocking, or if the server is not running or has reached its maximum capacity for pending connections.
 For example, consider the following code:

 ```py
 import socket
 s = socket.socket(socket.AF_INET, socket.SOCK_STREAM)
 s.connect(("localhost", 9999))
 ```
 We have not run any application on port 9999.
-Hence when the Python program tries to connect to the port, the program runs into ConnectionRefusedError with the message `ConnectionRefusedError: [Errno 111] Connection refused`, as shown below:
+Hence when the Python program tries to connect to the port, the program runs into `ConnectionRefusedError` with the message `ConnectionRefusedError: [Errno 111] Connection refused`, as shown below:

 ```py
 Traceback (most recent call last):